lawfullyillegal-droid/observer-patch-holography/book/chapter-06-overlap.md

 And here is the key insight: to satisfy the overlap conditions with fewer pre-existing constraints, nature must permit correlations that exceed classical bounds.
 Bell-violating correlations are the price of-or the mechanism for-keeping quantum patches consistent.

 In a universe built on observer agreement, the nonlocal correlations that so troubled Einstein are not inexplicable.
-They are required.
+OPH treats them as structurally natural rather than accidental.

 ## 6.4 Defining the Overlap